learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 We'll be representing a Tic Tac Toe board using an array of `" "` strings.
 We'll pass this board to every method as an argument so the helper methods can interact with or introspect on the board.

 We'll be getting user input via `gets` and a player will choose a spot on the board by entering 1-9.
 Our program will then fill out the appropriate position on the board with the player's token.
+The term 'position' will refer to the index in the board array (0-8).

 We will keep track of which player's turn it is and how many turns have been played.
 We will check to see, at every turn, if there is a winner.
 If there is a winner, we'll congratulate them.
 If there is a tie, we will inform our players.